jacob-af/quiz-time/README.md

 ## Credits

 A thank you forever for reference material at [MDN](https://developer.mozilla.org/en-US/), [w3 Schools](http://w3schools.com), and [Stack Overflow](https://stackoverflow.com/).
 The method for adding highscores was learned from [this video](https://youtu.be/DFhmNLKwwGw) and the idea to store the quiz in a JSON file was inspired by [this video](https://youtu.be/jK5zzSA2JHI) - both videos coming from a tutorial by [James Quick](https://www.jamesqquick.com/).
-All other components of this quiz were developed independently.
+All other components of this web application were developed independently.

 ## License

-This website is licensed under the MIT license copyright 2020
+This website is licensed under the MIT license, copyright 2020